LinneaToth/LinneaToth/README.md

 # 👋  Welcome!

 I’m Linnéa, an architect turning developer.
+I’m currently enrolled in a two-year Higher Vocational Education (Yrkeshögskola) in Frontend Development with React, with a holistic full-stack approach.

 ## 💻 So far, I have been focusing on:
 - **Stack:** React, Next.js, TypeScript, Tailwind, CSS, JavaScript, semantic HTML